 If you're worried about it, don't drink it, but if you're interested in making your own Sassafras tea, here's how it's done.

-If you're going to make sassafras tea the first thing you have to be able to do is identify the tree.
+The first (and most critical) thing you have to be able to do is identify the tree.
 Sassafras trees are common over most of the Eastern United States.
 The leaves are unique in that they have three different forms on a single tree.

 Some leaves are simply oval shaped - meaning they have a single lobe.